jingmaoho/Jing-Mao-Ho/index.md

 ## Who am I?

 I'm a Bourdieusian data scientist.
 I approach data science & data analysis from both sociological and computational perspectives.
-I'm currently a PhD candidate in Sociology at Cornell University.
-I hold an MS in Computer Science and an MA in Sociology from National Taiwan University, and a BS in Information Engineering from I-Shou University.

-My social science research interests include computational social science, data science, statistical methodology, political sociology, science, technology, & knowledge, public opinion, culture, diffusion, and social theory.
-I use qualitative, quantitative, and computational methods to analyze archival, organizational, survey, and textual data.
+In addition to practically applying statistical models to analyze data on social dynamics, I also reflexively study the relationships between data and society.

 My Sociology dissertation explores the relationship between statistics, societies, and politics.
 In addition, I have been involved in research projects on a variety of substantive topics, such as trust, democratic politics, world society, social networks, and elites.
+In these projects I use qualitative, quantitative, and computational methods to analyze archival, organizational, survey, and textual data.

 My computer science interests are in machine learning, algorithm analysis, and theoretical computer science.
-In addition to applying computational and statistical models to solve real-world problems, I'm particularly interested in the mathematical and philosophical fundamentals of predictive models.
+I'm particularly interested in the mathematical and philosophical fundamentals of predictive modeling.

+I'm currently a PhD candidate in Sociology at Cornell University.
+I hold an MS in Computer Science and an MA in Sociology from National Taiwan University, and a BS in Information Engineering from I-Shou University.

 You are very welcome to drop me a line: jh2268 (at) cornell.edu